junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 It's layered with dust worth of seven years.
 The window is dark and dirty, but with a clearing that looks like a handwritten Devil's Trident.
 Dean stares at it for a brief moment, wondering if it's just another Lucifer's bad joke or it might actually have some magic in it.

 There are two rotten bodies near the door, but neither of them are Nick.
 Sam remembers them, the sidekick demons killed by *him*.
 But now he looks at them, he realizes those were once two men, too.
 With their bodies decaying into bones and skeletons, and he wonders for the first time where their family might be.
-But that's not really the most urgent matter on their world-saving todo list.
+But sadly that's not really the most urgent matter on their world-saving todo list -- not then, not now.

 Dean walks toward the window, wiping the dust on the floor with the tip of his shoes.
 "He should be here somewhere," he says.